ritshpatidar/coding-problems-solutions/README.md

 ## Solutions of coding problems on Leetcode

-> This repo contains worst as well as accepted solution.
+> This repo contains worst as well as accepted solutions.